oscal-compass/community/GOVERNANCE.md

 Once a new lab project gets added, upto two maintainers of that project will be added as members of the OSCAL Compass org.
 As the project matures it can move to the OSCAL Compass org as a **core** project with 2/3 majority or a **non-core** project with a simple majority of the oversight committee.

+Unmaintained OSCAL-Compass project can be moved to lab Github org if not maintained, with a simple majority of the oversight committee.

+### OSCAL Compass 'advocates'

-Significant adopters are those projects and/or organizations that have significant usage of OSCAL Compass **core** projects and are using it for at least six months or more.
-They need to acitvely contribute/engage with the projects through GitHub events like creating issues, creating PRs, reviewing PRs, commenting on issues, etc. and/or other activities such as publishing joint blogs/papers, giving joint talks, demos, etc. and should also be a member of the OSCAL Compass organization.
+Advocates are those projects and/or organizations that have significant usage of OSCAL Compass **core** projects and are using it for at least six months or more.
+They also acitvely contribute to/engage with the projects through GitHub events like creating issues, creating PRs, reviewing PRs, commenting on issues, etc. and/or other activities such as publishing joint blogs/papers, giving joint talks, demos, etc.

-An adoptor can be designated as a significant adopter with a simple majority of the oversight committee.
-Their name would be added to the [significant adopters list](./ADOPTERS.md).
+A project/organization can be designated as an 'advocate' of OSCAL Compass with a simple majority of the oversight committee.
+Their name would be added to the [advocates list](./ADVOCATES.md).
+Once a project/organization is added as an 'advocate' one person from that project/organzaiton will be added as member of the OSCAL Compass org.

 ## OSCAL Compass Oversight Committee